 Service Issues Identified Issues & Potential Impacts Action Taken Responsible Officer Timescale to report back Corporate Equal Pay Provision for outstanding claims may not be sufficient and new groups may claim.
+Offers are being issued to address the vast majority of outstanding claims.
 Provision will continue to be monitored and reviewed taking account of relevant legal judgements and advice from the Council's legal advisors.
-Steven McNab Ongoing Inflation Uncertainty over pay awards and other inflation pressures are not fully clear over the 2016/18 period.
+Steven McNab Ongoing Inflation Uncertainty over pay awards and other inflation pressures are not fully clear over the 2017/18 period.
 Inflation allowances are regularly reviewed.
 Regular monitoring and reporting to CMT/Members.
 Alan Puckrin Ongoing Welfare Reform Impact of Welfare Reform and increase in demand for Services can only be estimated.
-Longer term funding for Council Tax reduction scheme to be clarified. £1.3 million recurring budget agreed Update reports going to Committee each cycle.
+Longer term funding for Council Tax reduction scheme to be clarified.
+Extra funding agreed Update reports going to Committee each cycle.
 Alan Puckrin Ongoing Auto-enrolment Amount set aside for auto-enrolment is an estimate and full cost may be greater than estimated.
 Close monitoring of impact from October 2017.
 Steven McNab From December 2017 Social Care Health/Social Care Integration Impacts on Governance/Funding could be significant Monitor developments, report to relevant Committees.
 Increased Government Funding will help offset some pressures.
 Brian Moore Ongoing

 Self Directed Support Implement robust Resource Allocation System, possible pressure from new clients, who may otherwise not engage with Service.
 As above Brian Moore On Going Relationship with Service Providers.
 Managing provider expectations whilst in a period of uncertainty over the future of the National Care Home Contract along with expectations from those providers out with this contract to fund inflation/impact of pensions/living wage.
-As above Brian Moore Ongoing Education & Communities Children & Young Persons Act Current funding is not sufficient to ensure appropriate provision is available for the increased demands.
+As above Brian Moore Ongoing Education & Communities Children & Young Persons Act Current funding is not sufficient to meet all the requirements in the legislation.
 SEMP reviewed January 2016 with Early Years investment agreed.
 Wilma Bain Ongoing Teacher Numbers The Government threat of sanctions if teacher numbers are reduced limits options to balance the budget.
 Continue to lobby for flexibility and monitor developments.
 Wilma Bain Ongoing Environment & Regeneration Waste Strategy Significant cost increases expected in treating residual waste from 2017/18.
 Monitor Waste Strategy and report to CMT/Committee at appropriate time.
-Aubrey Fawcett Summer2016
+Robert Graham December 2016